Teffont Magna: History

 The north boundary of the ancient parish, and hence also of the modern parish, is a prehistoric linear earthwork called Grim's Ditch.
+A rapier-shaped bronze dagger has been found in the parish. probably dated between 1400 and 1200 BCE.
 A hillfort of uncertain age known as Wick Ball Camp stands on a hilltop in the east of the parish, straddling the boundary with Dinton.
 There is a Roman site southwest of the village.

 The 15th-century cartulary of Shaftesbury Abbey includes two charters which refer to land in "Teffont".
 The first is dated 860, and in it Æthelbald grants fourteen cassati (hides) to a thegn named Osmund.
 In the second, of 964, King Edgar granted five cassati to the thegn Sigestan.
 As Shaftesbury Abbey owned the manor of Teffont Magna by the time of the Norman Conquest, the charters may refer to parts of it.
 There is no mention of Teffont Magna in the Domesday Book, where it may be included under Dinton, another of the Abbey's manors.
 The ancient parish formed part of the Warminster hundred of Wiltshire.

 After the Dissolution, Teffont Magna was acquired with Dinton by William Herbert, who later became Earl of Pembroke.
 It remained with his successors as Earls of Pembroke until 1919, when it was sold to Lord Bledisloe.
 In 1950 his younger son, Charles Hiley Bathurst, sold the estate to John Jacob Astor, who a year later broke the estate up by selling it in several lots.

 Fitz House, the largest in the village, was built in the mid-17th century in dressed limestone and with mullioned windows; a left wing was added in 1700 and converted from a wool store to living accommodation in the 1920s.
 Close to the house is a 15th-century thatched barn.

 According to Wilson's Imperial Gazetteer of England and Wales (1870–1872):

 A small school was built in the village around the 1870s, and in 1893 the average attendance was 52.
 After it was closed in 1936, children attended schools in Dinton or Wilton; the building remains in use as the village hall.

-The civil parishes of Teffont Magna and Teffont Evias were combined in 1934 to form Teffont parish.
+The civil parishes of Teffont Magna and Teffont Evias were combined on 1 April 1934 to form Teffont parish.
 The population of Teffont Magna in 1931 had been 172.

 A detailed history of the parish was published in 1965 by the Wiltshire Victoria County History (Volume VIII).

 An etching of Teffont Magna by John Piper was released in an edition of seventy prints in 1988.